Afghan peace talks should rotate among countries, envoy says amid stall

 Talks between the Afghan government and the Taliban have been held in Qatar since last year, after the United States agreed to withdraw its troops.
 But violence has increased and the government accuses the militants of failing to meet obligations to reduce attacks.

-Ambassador Javid Ahmad told Reuters peace talks should not be held in one fixed location, but rotate among venues in Europe, Asia, the Middle East or Afghanistan itself.
+Ambassador Javid Ahmad said peace talks should not be held in one fixed location, but rotate among venues in Europe, Asia, the Middle East or Afghanistan itself.
+He later told Reuters his comments reflected his personal view and not that of the Afghan government.

 The Taliban, which opened an office in Qatar in 2013, were too “comfortable” there, he said.
 “We want the Taliban to get out of their comfort zone.”